-Aysha is based on our reception desk and provides admin support to the Social Work Team, having previously worked in other administration roles locally.
+Aysha is based in the reception area and provides admin support to the Social Work Team.
+Aysha is responsible for updating data and archiving the files in the social work department.
+Having previously worked in other administration roles locally, Aysha then joined the team at Hythe House in June 2016.